+DOLORES (putting a plate on the sill and hitting the bell).
+Order up!

+JULES (seeing SANDY; narrows her eyes and sneers).
+Sandy.

+SANDY (annoyed).
+Don't start with me.
+It's way too early for this.

 JULES.
-That was my next guess.

-- DOLORES (putting a plate on the sill and hitting the bell).
-Order up! - MEL (crosses to a table).
-This one OK? - SHEILA (grabbing the plate).
-Yep.
-Sit wherever you'd like.
-I'll be right over with some coffee.
-(Delivers plate.) - JULES.
-Make it tea.
-(Seeing SANDY; narrows her eyes and sneers.)
-Sandy. - SANDY (annoyed).
-Don't start with me.
-It's way too early for this. - JULES.
-I don't see what the big deal is about setting aside time in the day to relax and enjoy a little tea! - SANDY (holds up his cup).
+I don't see what the big deal is about setting aside time in the day to relax and enjoy a little tea!

+SANDY (holds up his cup).
 Sorry, Jules.
 But I'm a coffee drinker.